flairNLP/flair/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md

 # 4. make a label dictionary
 label_dict = corpus.make_label_dictionary(label_type=label_type)

-# 5. create a new TARS classifier
+# 5. start from our existing TARS base model for English
-tars = TARSClassifier(embeddings="bert-base-uncased")
+tars = TARSClassifier.load("tars-base")

-# 5a: alternatively, comment out previous line and comment in next line to start from tars-base instead
+# 5a: alternatively, comment out previous line and comment in next line to train a new TARS model from scratch instead
-# tars = TARSClassifier.load("tars-base")
+# tars = TARSClassifier(embeddings="bert-base-uncased")

 # 6. switch to a new task (TARS can do multiple tasks so you must define one)
 tars.add_and_switch_to_new_task(task_name="question classification",